usherlabs/ccxt/README.md

 - optional normalized data for cross-exchange analytics and arbitrage
 - an out of the box unified API that is extremely easy to integrate
 - works in Node 10.4+, Python 3, PHP 8.1+, netstandard2.0/2.1, Go 1.20+ and web browsers

+## About This Fork

+This repository is a fork of the original CCXT library, enhanced and maintained by **UsherLabs** and powered by **Verity**.
+While we maintain compatibility with the original CCXT API, this version includes additional features, optimizations, and improvements developed by our team.

+### Key Features of This Fork:
+- **Enhanced Performance**: Optimized for high-frequency trading and large-scale operations
+- **Advanced Error Handling**: Improved error management and recovery mechanisms
+- **Extended Exchange Support**: Additional exchanges and features not available in the original
+- **Better Documentation**: Enhanced examples and documentation for complex use cases
+- **Active Maintenance**: Regular updates and security patches

 ## See Also